Fastest NBN providers in Australia to match your need for speed

 • Access to Telstra Plus for discounted movie, sports and concert tickets, plus the option to earn points to spend towards rewards.

-• A free home phone line at no extra cost, which includes unlimited calls to Australian local and standard lines.
+• Some plans get a home phone line included, which includes unlimited calls to Australian local and standard lines.

-• Telstra Smart Modem with 4G backup will be included in your plan.
+• Telstra Smart Modem with 4G/5G backup is also available for purchase when you choose internet only or included in your plan if you stay for 24 months.
 If you leave before 24 months, simply return the modem to avoid a $200 non-return fee.

 3. TPG